HFC666/AIS_TS/README.md

 ## Segmentation

 We segment the AIS data according to the following process.
+The code is in [seg.py](seg.py).

 ![](seg.jpg)